Working with the God Hermes For Success, Opportunities and Luck

 Suggested offerings to Hermes

 Offerings suitable for Hermes can vary depending on the specific intention or relationship you wish to cultivate with the god.
-Here are some traditional offerings associated with Hermes.
+Here are some traditional Hermes offerings.

 Coins or small monetary donations